 As part of the Wolf Pack, your college experience extends beyond the classroom.
 Our COVID-related updates to student services policies address health and safety needs as we come back together as a community.

 After extensive consultation with public health experts, Loyola, like many other universities, has made the decision to reduce the density in our residence halls to minimize risk of infection spread.
-We will also implement enhanced cleaning protocols in common spaces and restrooms.
+We have also implemented enhanced cleaning protocols in common spaces and restrooms.

-- We will remove or decommission some furniture in common spaces, residential hall rooms, and offices to create proper social distancing and install directional and informational signage throughout residence halls.
+- We have removed or decommissioned some furniture in common spaces, residential hall rooms, and offices to create proper social distancing and install directional and informational signage throughout residence halls.

-- The cleaning schedule for bathrooms and common areas of residence halls will increase.
+- The cleaning schedule for bathrooms and common areas of residence halls have increased.

-- Some residence hall rooms will be set aside to serve as quarantine spaces if needed.
+- Some residence hall rooms will be set aside to serve as quarantine and isolation spaces for exposed or positive students if needed.

-- Students living in residence halls will need to complete daily temperature checks and self-assess symptoms, according to the Daily Symptom Assessment.
+- Students living in residence halls will need to self-assess symptoms using the #CampusClear Daily Symptom Assessment.

 Contacting Res Life Staff: